 There will be water (in cups or you can fill your own bottle at the BYOB Refill Stations) and Gatorade at all aid stations.
 There will be fruit at later stations.
 GU will be available at stations 5 (mile 12.2) and 9 (mile 18.9).
 Aid station locations are as follows:

 #1: Mile 2.6

 There will also be water in cups at the start and finish.

 Awards (based on GUN, not chip time) go to the top five male and female finishers and the top three masters (age 40 and over) male and female.
 Divisional (age group) awards are based on CHIP time and are presented five deep in five year incremental age divisions, both male and female, after 16-19.
-ASICS shoe certificates go to all first place overall and division winners.
 Double-dipping is permitted.

-The awards ceremony will be held at 11:00 AM in the finish area (time subject to change).
+The awards ceremony will begin at 11:30 AM in the finish area (time subject to change).

 |COURSE RECORDS:||Male: Brad Hawthorne, 1987, 2:16:39

 Female: Svetlana Vasilyeva, 1996, 2:41:34

 |ENTRY LIMITS AND QUALIFICATIONS:||Limited to 4,500 total qualified entrants (must be 16 years or older, in good health and well trained).
 BSIM is a challenging course with 6-hour cut-off time (13:45 per-mile pace).
 ONLY THOSE PARTICIPANTS WHO ARE ABLE TO COMPLETE THE RACE IN 6 HOURS (chip time) WILL RECEIVE A BIG SUR INTERNATIONAL MARATHON FINISHERS' MEDALLION, AN ONLINE FINISHERS' CERTIFICATE AND BE LISTED IN THE VIRTUAL OFFICIAL RESULTS BOOK.
 No exceptions!